bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/infiltrator.md

 2024/09/01 09:45:33 >  [+] VALID USERNAME:	 l.clark@INFILTRATOR.HTB
 ```

-Alright, we cracked the username code, and yeah, we could spam it with name lists like a desperate Tinder bot, but tossing in `j.smith-x98800.txt` was a total flop, dry as the Sahara.
+Alright, we cracked the username code, and yeah, we could spam it with name lists like a desperate Tinder bot, but tossing in `j.smith-x98800.txt` was a total flop.
 So, we’re calling it: this is our final crew.

 ```
 administrator@INFILTRATOR.HTB